Pink Picasso Paint Kits Update | Shark Tank Season 13

 Shark Tank Pink Picasso Update

-• Entrepreneur: Ashley and Brittany Silfies
+• Entrepreneurs: Ashley and Brittany Silfies

 • Business: Paint-by-number kits